katebulaeva/TA_scraper_and_analysis/README.md

 **Trip Advisor scraper & Analysis using Jupyter Notebook**

 This project is composed of 2 features:
-- The TA scraper, that gets automatically restaurants data for given cities, curate them and aggregate them all together to form a dataset (Jupyte Notebook & Python files)
+- The TA scraper, that got restaurants data for given cities, curated them and aggregated them all together from separate csv files to form a dataset (Jupyte Notebook & Python files)
 - The Analysis Notebook

+s to explore the dataset and create visualizations

+The dataset has been uploaded on Kaggle, feel free to create new kernels and share your results: https://www.kaggle.com/damienbeneschi/krakow-ta-restaurans-data-raw

 **TA SCRAPER**